 At least annually, the Audit Committee designates a member of the Audit Committee to whom it delegates its pre-approval responsibilities.
 That member has the authority to approve interim requests as set forth above within the defined, pre-approved service categories, as well as interim requests to engage the Company's independent auditor for services outside the Audit Committee's pre-approved service categories.
-The member has the authority to pre-approve any audit, audit-related, or non-audit service that falls outside the pre-approved service categories, provided that the member determines that the service would not compromise the independent auditor's independence and the member informs the Audit Committee's next regular meeting.
+The member has the authority to pre-approve any audit, audit-related, or non-audit service that falls outside the pre-approved service categories, provided that the member determines that the service would not compromise the independent auditor's independence and the member informs the Audit Committee of his or her decision at the Audit Committee's next regular meeting.